|

 - Rollers

-part of the roller assembly that roll freely using ball-bearings.
+wheel part of the roller assembly that roll freely using

 - Safety spring containment

-spring containment is a system found in extension springs, whereby cables run
+Safety spring containment is a system found in extension springs, whereby

-through the inside of the coil, holding it in place in case it breaks, thus
+cables run through the inside of the coil, holding it in place in case it

 - Sectional doors

-just that doors made up of sections hinged together, thus allowing it to
+are just that doors made up of sections hinged together, thus allowing

 - Shaft bearings